Skip to content

 Track brand equity by account tier, measuring enterprise prospects differently from mid-market since buying processes vary significantly.
 Use social listening to measure sentiment analysis specifically within your target personas, filtering out general brand mentions that do not reflect buyer sentiment.

-Monitor competitive displacement rates by tracking how often prospects choose you over named competitors in final evaluations.
-Calculate a monthly brand equity score by combining these weighted metrics into a single 0 to 100 index using a simple spreadsheet formula.
+Competitive displacement rates reveal something most equity models miss.
+Monitor how often prospects choose you over named competitors in final evaluations, and fold that into your monthly calculation.
+Combine all weighted metrics into a single 0 to 100 index using a simple spreadsheet formula, recalculated each month so you can see the trend line build.

 Output: Brand Equity Index spreadsheet with monthly calculation formulas and validation criteria.

-Step 3, Connect LinkedIn Analytics to another vendor Outcomes
+Step 3, Connect LinkedIn Analytics to Business Outcomes

 Export LinkedIn Campaign Manager data including impressions, clicks, and lead form completions, then match email addresses to CRM records using your marketing automation platform's identity resolution capabilities.

-Calculate cost per marketing qualified lead from LinkedIn campaigns by dividing total campaign spend by qualified leads generated, not just cost per click or impression.
+Cost per marketing qualified lead is the number that matters.
+Calculate it from LinkedIn campaigns by dividing total campaign spend by qualified leads generated, not just cost per click or impression.
 Track content engagement by job title and seniority using LinkedIn's demographic reporting, identifying which posts generate engagement from target personas versus general audiences.

-Measure follower quality by analyzing the percentage of followers who match your ideal client profile criteria.
-Use LinkedIn's conversion tracking documentation to configure view-through conversions, accounting for prospects who engage with content but convert through other channels later.
+Follower quality is worth measuring separately.
+Analyze the percentage of followers who match your ideal client profile criteria, because a large irrelevant audience inflates vanity metrics without moving pipeline.
+Configure view-through conversions using LinkedIn's conversion tracking documentation, accounting for prospects who engage with content but convert through other channels later.

 Output: LinkedIn to CRM match rate report with pipeline influence calculations and quality metrics.